Adidome

 Adidome is a small town and is the capital of Central Tongu district, a district in the Volta Region of Ghana.
 According to the Ghana Statistical Service 2010 Population and Housing Census, the population of Adidome was 7,587.
+The distance from Adidome to Ghana's capital, Accra is approximately 144 km.
+The town has a Senior High School called Adidome Senior High School.
+Adidome is not only noted for its Senior High School but also the Adidome Farm Institute.